Involving Community at Every Step of the Process

 For more details, check out: Select Relevant Products

-Engaging stakeholder expertise is key to developing a comprehensive funding plan for your district’s digital mental health solutions.
+Engaging community expertise is key to developing a comprehensive funding plan for your district’s digital mental health solutions.
 This enables you to tap into available resources in your district and community, maximizing program outcomes, and sustaining the product beyond the first year(s) of implementation.
+Community engagement during the funding phase can help you:

-Stakeholder engagement during the funding phase can help you:
+Community engagement during the funding phase can help you:

 • Uncover areas of duplicative services, overlapping funding, and ineffective or under-utilized programs in your district that can be discontinued or combined to free up funding.